 Sometimes students are confused about whether they can write T/F instead of True/False.
 Also, they have various things to stress, such as how many examiners will assess the IELTS writing test and if the examiners will listen to their recording again after they leave the room.

 These are the most non-important questions.
-Hence, you shouldn’t be fretting over the trivia.
+Hence, it would be best if you weren’t fretting over the trivia.
 It will never take spare time if you write the complete words.

 Are you one of those students worrying about such trivia questions?
-You need to rectify this mistake and focus maximum on how to improve your grammar and how to boost your reading and listening ability.
+You need to rectify this mistake and focus maximum on improving your grammar and boosting your reading and listening ability.

 Mistake #3: Lack of transition